sectorsedgecommunity/mapping-docs/docs/json/environment.md

 "MinWaterLevel": -1000,
 "MaxWaterLevel": 1024,

-// Controls water bounds and where water player movement ends in chunks (16x16 horizontally).
+// Controls water bounds and where water player movement ends in chunks (32x32).
 Caustics are always visible though.
-A start position of 0 is 64 blocks (4 chunks) BEFORE 0 on that axis.
+A start position of 0 is 64 blocks (2 chunks) BEFORE 0 on that axis.
 "WaterStartX": 0,
 "WaterEndX": 100,
 "WaterStartZ": 0,